 As a default, the report shows all years and all administrative branches with their accounting units.
 Similarly, all accrual data for the accounts included in the report are presented for the commercial accounting accounts.

 The top right-hand corner of the report indicates the latest month included in the report (in format year/month).

 The ICT expenditure by account group chart shows the accruals in the commercial accounting accounts.
 As a default, the chart shows all administrative branches and the accruals in all commercial accounting accounts included in the report.
 You can use the filtering functionalities in the chart and select the period (Year, Month), organisations (Administrative branch, Accounting unit) or accounts (Account group, Commercial accounting account) you wish to view.
-Use the expenditure group filter when you wish to view either internal or external ICT expenditure.
+Use the expenditure group filter when you wish to view either investments or internal or external ICT expenditure.